olepoeschl/NQueensFAF-GUI/README.md

 # Version X (yet to come):
-      - definitely N = 16 in < 1 sec (single-threaded)
+      - definitely N = 16 in < 1 sec

+# Distributet
+      - currently testing for 23

+      - if succesfull, we will approach boardsize 24

+      - please contact us if you want to help and speed up the process :)

-# Version 9 (in progress):
+# Version 9:
+      - REMARKABLE IMPROVEMENT!!! (~35%)

-      - implement case distinction for the different start Constellations in order to get rid of arrays
+      - implemented case distinction for the different start Constellations in order to get rid of arrays

+      - now only 0 - 3 class variables (int) per start constellation instead of int[N-3] and 5 int

-      - current progress: covered all cases, works for board sizes up to N=23 for now, update for higher board sizes is in work
+      - currently only works for board sizes up to N=23, this will be updated soon

-      - N = 16 in ~1.3 sec (single-threaded) --> broke the 2-second-Barrier!
+      - N = 16 in ~1.3 sec --> broke the 2-second-Barrier!
-# Version 8 (Latest):
+# Version 8:
       - better handling of the different start constellation cases

       - optimization of the recursion functions

       - many further little optimizations

-      - N = 16 in ~2.1 sec (single-threaded)
+      - N = 16 in ~2.1 sec
 # Version 7:
       - many minor changes to reduce memory and cache misses